marconicivitavecchia/esp32-radar/mqtt_messages_logic.md

 # **MQTT Messages**

-## **Confirmed Messages**

-The **confirmation** of messages sent by the receiver is normally not necessary in the case of **sensors**.
-In fact, if a sending by a sensor is not successful, it is useless to request the retransmission of data that will soon arrive with a more updated measurement.

-Confirmation, on the other hand, is expected for **command** or **configuration** functions.
-For example, in the case of buttons, transit detectors or alarms in which the sending of the message occurs sporadically and in a completely **asynchronous** manner (i.e. not predictable by the receiver), it might be desirable to have feedback from the protocol through a confirmation mechanism based on **ack**.
-But this is not always possible.

-**Confirmation**, however, could also be managed only by the **application layer** (not by the protocol) using a **feedback topic** (or state) to send the value of the current state immediately after it is affected by an incoming command on the device.

 ## **Definition of topic and payload**

 Often, in the IP distribution network there is a server with the role of **MQTT broker** to which are associated: